Table of Contents

 Because they would have been so used to your presence and you succumbing to all that they say and do so much that knowingly or unknowingly, they would make sure that your other relationships wouldn’t work out.

 There was always a pattern that you never noticed.
-Whenever you brought a guy home your relationship with that person would sour soon after.
+Whenever you bring a partner home, your relationship with that person will sour soon after.
 Why was that?
-Looking back could it have been your parents playing a key role?
+Looking back, could it have been your parents playing a key role?

 8. You faced criticism more than appreciation

-Even if, you went out of your way to do something extremely important and/or a nice sweet gesture, they would always just find flaws or focus on things that didn’t take off well.
+Even if you went out of your way to do something extremely important or a nice gesture, they would always find flaws or focus on things that didn’t take off well.
+It could even be one of the signs of toxic parents in adulthood since you’ll never really see them being too happy about your career.

-Body shaming you, criticising your crush or your friends or simply picking on your Bs in your report card could have come easily to them.
-And if you had taken a decision for yourself and it went wrong, God help you.
+Body shaming you, criticizing your crush or your friends, or simply picking on the “B”s in your report card could have come easily to them.
+And if you had made a decision for yourself and it went wrong, you already knew a never-ending slew of “I told you so” is coming your way.

-9. You – The punching bag and laughing stock
+9. You were the punching bag and laughing stock

 10. You go unheard and unspoken to